Security, Purchase Alerts and Card Settings

 HOW TO SET UP PURCHASE ALERTS

 It’s as simple as visiting www.visa.com/purchasealerts and following the instructions on the screen.
-If you ever notice there is an unauthorized transaction on your card you should contact us immediately at 800-321-8570 ext.
-6400.
+If you ever notice there is an unauthorized transaction on your card you should contact us immediately at 800-321-8570 ext 4 to be taken to our credit card menu.
+From there, choose option 4 to speak to a teammate to report your card.
 We will deactivate the compromised card and have a new card reissued.

 READ YOUR CREDIT REPORTS